 Stop 3: University of Waterloo

 Step off the ION here, and you’ll find yourself on the University of Waterloo campus, surrounded by bright minds and potential talent.
-UWaterloo is Canada’s most innovative university and has a reputation as a technology and innovation powerhouse.
+UWaterloo is Canada’s most innovative and has a reputation as a technology and innovation powerhouse.

 Stop 4: Laurier and Waterloo Park